AdobeDocs/analytics-platform.en/help/stitching/overview.md

 ## Graph-based stitching

 You specify an event dataset as well as the persistent ID (cookie) and the namespace of the transient ID (person ID) for that dataset.
-Graph-based stitching uses the persistent ID to query the identity graph from the Experience Platform Identity Service, using the namespace specified, to update the transient ID.
+Graph-based stitching creates a new column for the stitched ID in the new stitched dataset .
+And then uses the persistent ID to query the identity graph from the Experience Platform Identity Service, using the namespace specified, to update the stitched ID.

 ![Graph-based-stitching](/help/stitching/assets/gbs.png)